EstebanParamo/reservoir-levels-analysis-using-swot/README.md

 ### Features
-- Extracts WSE data from SWOT raster (.nc) files.
+- Extracts WSE data from SWOT raster (NetCDF format) files.
-- Clips rasters using reservoir shapefiles (.shp or .gpkg).
+- Clips rasters to specific reservoir boundaries using provided shapefiles (.shp or .gpkg).
-- Mosaics rasters per acquisition date.
+- Combines multiple rasters into a single mosaic for each acquisition date (if necessary).
-- Calculates average WSE per date within a defined elevation range.
+- Computes the average WSE per date using one of three methods:
+  1. **Manual Filter**: Uses user-defined minimum and maximum elevation limits to filter valid pixels.
+  2. **Percentile Filter**: Automatically sets lower and upper limits based on user-defined statistical percentiles (e.g., 5th and 95th) to exclude outliers.
+  3. **Standard Deviation Filter**: Uses the mean ± (N × standard deviation) to exclude extreme values, where **N** is a user-defined factor.
 - Generates visual plots and CSV outputs.

 ---